bashtage/arch/README.md

 Released documentation is hosted on
 [read the docs](http://arch.readthedocs.org/en/latest/).
-Current documentation from the master branch is hosted on [my github pages](http://bashtage.github.io/arch/doc/index.html).
+Current documentation from the main branch is hosted on [my github pages](http://bashtage.github.io/arch/doc/index.html).

 ## More about ARCH